habedi/cogitator/docs/api/strategies/tree_of_thoughts.md

 # Tree of Thoughts

-Implementation of the tree of thoughts CoT framework from [this paper](https://arxiv.org/abs/2305.10601).
+An implementation of the tree of thoughts CoT framework from [this paper](https://arxiv.org/abs/2305.10601).

 ::: cogitator.strategies.tree_of_thoughts.TreeOfThoughts
     options: